Pinkie George: Later life

 George was angry at what he perceived as treachery from his peers, including Muchnick.
 In a letter to NWA members, he resigned from the Alliance, stating that "a very small minority of the Alliance, including President Muchnick, are in violation of the government decree.
 Interlocking regional monopolies that control the champion endanger every member of the alliance".
 George would have friction with the NWA over the next several years, including an infamous federal anti-trust lawsuit.
 He would continue to promote boxing in the region and was an active citizen into his senior years.
 In 1964, he was the manager of future boxing World Welterweight Champion Curtis Cokes.

 Legacy

 Pinkie George is remembered as the visionary behind the National Wrestling Alliance and the man responsible for laying the foundations of what would become perhaps the most respected organization in the business.
 In 2014, he was inducted into the NWA Hall of Fame.

+His great-grandson, Paul George IV, works as a professional wrestling promoter in Iowa.